kamperh/suzerospeech2019/readme.md

 Disclaimer
 ----------
 The code provided here is not pretty.
 But we believe that research should be reproducible.
-We provide no guarantees with the code, but please let me know if you have any problems, find bugs or have general comments.
+We provide no guarantees with the code, but please let us know if you have any problems, find bugs or have general comments.